 Most insurers provide certain riders by default or make them available for free.
 Some of these are described below.

 Agents may pitch other riders to you, for additional cost, including those listed below.
 These tend to be more expensive than they’re worth:

 Daily living activities are defined as: eating, bathing, dressing, toileting, transferring, and maintaining continence.

-If you don’t take the COLA or automatic increase riders, your benefit and cost will gradually decline relative to your rising income.
-As your net worth increases this can be a handy gradual mechanism to decrease your coverage (in relative terms) over time until you can cancel it completely.
+If you don’t take the COLA or use the automatic increase riders, your benefit and cost will gradually decline relative to your rising income.
+As your net worth increases this can be a handy gradual mechanism to ween yourself off reliance on disability insurance.
+When your nest egg reaches critical mass (or Golden Goose Principal) you can cancel your disability coverage completely.